TerjeLonoy/Android-Certificate-Preparation/Readme.md

 ### 2i.
 Implement menu-based or drawer navigation

 ### 2j.
 Localize the application's UI text into one other language
+Under the resource folder, add a new resource to the values folder.
+A dialog will appear with the choice of some qualifiers.
+Add "Locale" and select a language.
+Name the file strings.xml and the new language is added to your application.

 ### 2k.
 Apply content descriptions to views for accessibility